WormChickenWizard/hikvision-xor-decrypter/README.md

 ~~**FYI this script is soon going to be replaced.
 I am actively working on an all-encompassing utility that does all the steps listed below**~~

-**After a year of putting the following goal off, I finally got around to building said all-encompassing utility.
+**After a year of putting it off, I finally got around to building said all-encompassing utility.
 It can be found [here](https://github.com/WormChickenWizard/hikvision-decrypter)**

 Hikvision configuration files use two layers of encryption,